-With over 20 years experience in the treasurer's office, I feel I'm well prepared for the financial challenges that always loom on the horizon in county government.
-I began my service to Washington County residents as deputy treasurer in 1997, was promoted to chief deputy in 2008 and finally, was elected your treasurer in November 2014.
+With over 20 years experience in the treasurer's office, I'm well prepared for the financial challenges that always loom on the horizon in county government.
+I began my service to Washington County residents as deputy treasurer in 1997, received a promotion to chief deputy in 2008 and finally, was elected your treasurer in November 2014.
 Integrity, accountability, transparency, accuracy: These four words say it all concerning how your treasurer's office will conduct business as long as I am the treasurer.
 Washington County is a great place to live and I welcome you to stop by whenever you're at the courthouse.

 Duties of the Treasurer

 - Receipt revenue from local, state and federal sources

 - Distribute property tax money to schools, cities, rural fire, and county departments

 - Accurate accounting of all receipts and disbursements

 - Invest county funds and secure funds held above FDIC limits

 - Prepare and sign checks for employee payroll and creditors of the county

 - Balance daily and reconcile monthly bank statements